Forgiveness: Unapologetic forgiveness

 In some contexts, forgiveness can help someone deal with an offender who refuses to apologize for or even recognize wrongdoings.
 According to Glen Pettigrove, "the relationship between apologies and the adjectives 'apologetic' and 'unapologetic' is not quite so straightforward."
-Choosing to forgive someone or not correlates with whether or not that person is truly sorry for their actions.
+Choosing to forgive someone correlates with whether that person is truly sorry for their actions.
 Forgiving a person who does not seem remorseful for their actions can be difficult, but it may loosen the grip the person has over the victim.
-Intrusive thoughts can cause the person who wants to forgive to have feelings of low self-worth and to endure a traumatic phase due to that person's actions.
-Going through a negative experience can cause long term trauma.
+Intrusive thoughts can cause the forgiver to have feelings of low self-worth and to endure a traumatic phase due to the offender's actions.
 A person may benefit from letting go and accepting what has happened.
-Letting go does not erase the recognition of what the offender did, but forgiveness can lead to inner peace from the lack of negative emotion within.
-Despite the other person not apologizing sincerely, forgiving them may be the solution to problems and result in loving oneself.
+Letting go does not erase the recognition of what the offender did, but forgiveness can lead to inner peace.
+Despite the lack of apology from the offender, forgiving them may solve problems and increase self-love for the victim.

 Jean Hampton sees the decision to forgive the unrepentant wrongdoer as expressing a commitment "to see a wrongdoer in a new, more favorable light" as one who is not completely rotten or morally dead.